4usaidivya/4usaidivya/README.md

 - 👋 Hi, I’m @4usaidivya
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently Doing my Master's in UCF
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me - mail- 4u.saidivya@gmail.com

 <!---
 4usaidivya/4usaidivya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.